Challenges for $\Lambda$CDM: An update: Hubble tension

-In the case of GW events with small enough localization volumes without an observed EM counterpart (dark sirens) \cite{Chen:2017rfc} a statistical analysis over a set of potential host galaxies within the event localization region may provide redshift information.
-A candidate for such statistical method is a merger of stellar-mass binary black holes (BBH) which is usually not expected to result in bright EM counterparts unless it takes place in significantly gaseous environment \cite{Graham:2020gwr}.
-For example, GW190521 \cite{Abbott:2020mjq} is a possible candidate with EM counterpart corresponding to a stellar-origin BBH merger in active galactic nucleus (AGN) disks \cite{McKernan:2019hqs} detected by the Zwicky Transient Facility (ZTF) \cite{Bellm_2018,Graham:2019qsw}.
+In the case of GW events with small enough localization volumes without an observed EM counterpart (dark sirens) \citep{Chen:2017rfc} a statistical analysis over a set of potential host galaxies within the event localization region may provide redshift information.
+A candidate for such statistical method is a merger of stellar-mass binary black holes\footnote{The stability analysis of the structures around black holes have been widely employed in the literature \citep[see e.g.][]{Kiuchi:2011re,Belczynski:2016jno,Cunha:2017eoe,Aretakis:2011ha,Alestas:2020wwa}.} (BBH) which is usually not expected to result in bright EM counterparts unless it takes place in significantly gaseous environment \citep{Graham:2020gwr}.
+For example, GW190521 \citep{Abbott:2020mjq} is a possible candidate with EM counterpart corresponding to a stellar-origin BBH merger in active galactic nucleus (AGN) disks \citep{McKernan:2019hqs} detected by ZTF \citep{Bellm_2018,Graham:2019qsw}.

-Alternatively, in the absence of an EM counterpart the redshift can be determined by exploiting information on the properties of the source (e.g. the knowledge of neutron star equation of state) to derive frequency-dependent features in the waveform \cite{Messenger:2011gi} or using the gravitational waveform to determine the redshift of the mass distribution of the sources \cite{Taylor:2012db,Farr:2019twy}.
+Alternatively, in the absence of an EM counterpart the redshift can be determined by exploiting information on the properties of the source (e.g. the knowledge of neutron star equation of state) to derive frequency-dependent features in the waveform \citep{Messenger:2011gi} or using the gravitational waveform to determine the redshift of the mass distribution of the sources \citep{Taylor:2012db,Farr:2019twy}.
+Also, \citet{Leandro:2021qlc} use an alternative method, presented in \citet{Ding:2018zrk}, for redshift determination by the statistical knowledge of the redshift distribution of sources. \citet{Trott:2021fnx} argue that any absolute determination of $H_0$ may be biased due to the fundamental degeneracy between redshift and $H_0$ and therefore can not lead to reliable determination of $H_0$.
+According to \citet{Trott:2021fnx} the reliable determination of $H_0$ with GW can only be achieved using standard sirens.

-The luminosity distance-redshift relation Eq. (\ref{dlz}) determines the Universe’s expansion history and the associated cosmological parameters including the Hubble constant $H_0$ \cite{Abbott:2017xzu,Fishbach:2018gjp}.
+The luminosity distance-redshift relation Eq. (\ref{dlz}) determines the Universe’s expansion history and the associated cosmological parameters including the Hubble constant $H_0$ \citep{Abbott:2017xzu,Fishbach:2018gjp}.
 In particular using the mergers of binary neutron stars (BNS), or a binary of a neutron star with a stellar-mass black hole (NS-BH), which are excellent standard sirens, both the luminosity distance (from the gravitational wave waveform) and redshift of the host galaxy (from the electromagnetic counterpart) can be measured.